 There are two ways that you can become a part of the Quality Matters community:

-Spring 2014 Cohort – The cohort is comprised of a Power Day (Tuesday, January 14, 2014) and four meeting times throughout the spring semester.
+Fall 2014 Cohort – The cohort is comprised of a Power Day (Thursday, August 21, 2014) and four meeting times throughout the fall semester.
 Throughout the Power Day you will join other online faculty in discussing the eight General Standards of the Quality Matters Higher Education Rubric and how to apply it to your online or blended courses.
 The four meetings provide an opportunity for collegial discussion about applying the standards to your online or blended course.
 It is an excellent opportunity to build a community with fellow online learning faculty.
 (More details are below)

 Quality Matters Approved